mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 5. The _owner_ opens a pull request, which adds the plugin to `plugins.json` using `generator add $REP $TAG --community`.
 Only a functional review by one dev and one QA member is needed for this pull request.
 6. After the pull request is merged, the plugin gets promoted across Mattermost social media and swag is sent to the maintainer.
 If there are multiple maintainers, everyone gets swag.

-### Process for Updating Community Plugin in the Plugin Marketplace
+### Process for updating community plugin in the Plugin Marketplace

 1. Open an issue on the Plugin Marketplace repository using [a pre-defined template for existing plugins](https://github.com/mattermost/mattermost-marketplace/issues/new?template=update_plugin.md).
 The template contains the checklist above, so you can check the items.
 Please also point out which commit should be used for the review.
 You may cut a release candidate (RC) for the reviews.
 2. The  _owner_ submits a pull request to merge the upstream changes.
 Reviews are requested by the _owner_.
 The reviewers point out general discovered issues in the pull request or on the bug tracker of the community plugin.
 After all blocking issues are resolved, they approve the pull request.